a-a-lohn/screentime-tracker/README.md

 3. Overwrite the file *./data/AppData.xlsx* with a blank Excel file of the same name.
 Populate the file's *first row only* according to how it is shown in this example.
 Rename the sheet to *Data*.
 4. Make sure you are running Python3.x, and install the requirements (*pip -r install -r requirements.txt*).

 After this initial setup, make sure the *AppData.xslx* file is closed.
 Then run *update.py* to populate the spreadsheet with your app usage.
+If you get an error that the Excel files cannot be found, you may need to change the relative paths in the code to absolute paths (see lines 8-9 in *update.py*).
 Note that the *HistoryReport.xslx* file must be updated weekly, but *update.py* can be run at any time.